Novocherkassk: Soviet era

 On the eve of the February Revolution, Novocherkassk had a population of about sixty thousand people, about twenty-five thousand of whom were serving Cossacks and their families, three thousand were noblemen, and about five hundred were clergymen.
 Novocherkassk, unlike many Russian cities at the time, had almost no permanent merchants or peasants.
 During the Russian Civil War from 1917 to 1922, Novocherkassk was the center of the Don Army counter-revolution and came under the command of General Alexey Kaledin.
 The Red Army eventually defeated ousted the White-aligned Don Army from Novocherkassk on January 7, 1920.

 During World War II, the Wehrmacht of Nazi Germany occupied Novocherkassk between July 24, 1942 and February 13, 1943.
+The city was chosen as the headquarters of the Don Army Group, headed by Erich v.
+Manstein in November of 42’.

 On June 1–2, 1962, events known as the Novocherkassk massacre occurred when food riots and workers rights protests broke out following a labor strike at the locomotive factory, the Novocherkassk Electric Locomotive Plant, in the city.
 The protests were suppressed by troops of the Soviet Army, resulting in 26 protesters being killed and 87 being wounded.

 On November 20, 1990, Andrei Chikatilo, one of the Soviet Union's most prolific serial killers, with 56 convicted murders, was arrested in Novocherkassk.
 On 14 February 1994, he was taken from his death row cell to a soundproofed room in Novocherkassk prison and executed with a single gunshot behind the right ear.
 He was buried in an unmarked grave at the prison cemetery.